mvolkmann/blog/src/hot-topics-2024.md

 that is free and open-source.
 It competes with other popular ORMs such as
 <a href="https://www.prisma.io" target="_blank">Prisma</a>.

+Drizzle is in my 2024 list because it is the first database ORM I have seen that has a syntax resembling SQL, making it easy to learn.

 Drizzle is designed "to be a thin layer on top of SQL and introduce minimal runtime overhead".